Goals Of Behavior Modification Training For Dogs

 • Hierarchy Matters: Establish yourself as the clear leader, providing guidance and structure to your dog.

-• Professional Help is Available: Seek guidance from a qualified dog trainer, especially in cases of serious aggression or complex behavioral issues.
+• Professional Help is Available: Seek guidance from a qualified dog trainer, especially in severe aggression or complex behavioral issues.

 Additional Notes